Sandy Hook, Indiana

-Sandy Hook is an unincorporated community in Daviess County, Indiana, in the United States.
+Sandy Hook was an unincorporated community in Veale Township, Daviess County, Indiana, United States.

 History

+In the mid-1800s Sandy Hook had a general store, a number of homes, a saw mill, and a tavern.
+The New York Central Railroad also had a station there (Sandy Hook Station).

 When Sandy Hook contained a post office it was spelled Sandyhook.
 It opened in 1899, and closed the next year, in 1900.